 Each payment is calculated by taking the monthly payment and dividing by two.

 The payment gets withdrawn from your account twice per month (typically the 1st and 15th of the month).

-Over a 25 year amortization period, you would save $182.99 in interest versus a monthly payment plan.
+Over a 25-year amortization period, you would pay $98,699, which is a savings of $200 in interest versus a monthly payment plan.

 Take the monthly payment, divide by two and pay it every two weeks.

 Note that each individual payment is higher than the regular bi-weekly payment amount.
 Choosing the accelerated bi-weekly payment frequency will result in you making one extra monthly payment per year.

 Using the mortgage details above, the accelerated bi-weekly payment ends up being $642.83, which is very similar to the semi-monthly payment amount, but you make 26 annual payments, rather than 24.
 Total interest over the life of the mortgage would total $87,419.